wkoszek/me/source/blog/2013-04-16-book-everyone-else-must-fail.md

 Think about me whatever you want, I don't care -- I like Larry.

-Lets say this: from all the books I've read the common thing between all leaders is that they happen (accidently?) business oriented.
+Lets say this: from all the books I've read the common thing between all leaders is that they happen (accidentally?) business oriented.

 Some people say: Microsoft is sh@t, they never figured out anything by themselves, they stole DOS from a company that code fraction of what they